Momentum Deferred: Plot

 A shipment of heads stored in cryogenic storage is hijacked, though one of the hijackers is killed by a guard, and bleeds a mix of blood and mercury, identifying him as a shapeshifter from the parallel universe.
 The Fringe division discovers an undamaged device they believe is used by the shapeshifters to take another's identity.
 Olivia Dunham (Anna Torv) gives the device to Nina Sharp (Blair Brown) at Massive Dynamic; with the intact device, they can use it to examine the device of the first shapeshifter that tried to kill Olivia in the episode "A New Day in the Old Town".
 They are unaware that this shapeshifter has taken the form of Olivia's partner, Charlie (Kirk Acevedo), ordered to find out what she learned from William Bell (Leonard Nimoy) when she was temporarily taken to the parallel universe.

 Walter (John Noble) remembers that one of his former patients Rebecca Kibner (Theresa Russell), while under a heavy dose of mind-altering drugs, had witnessed events in the parallel universe including the presence of the shapeshifters.
 To try to learn more, they approach Rebecca and ask for her help, who is happy to participate.
 After outfitting her with electrodes and injecting her with more drugs, Walter starts the process by clanging a bell; to everyone's surprise, this causes Olivia to pass out.

 The bell has caused Olivia to recall her conversation with Bell in the parallel universe.
 There, Bell warned Olivia of a "great storm" that was coming, and that she must stop a man who is trying to open a gateway between the two universes, providing Olivia with an icon symbol and a hand-written name to remember.
 Walter and Peter help revive Olivia who immediately demands to see Nina.
 As Olivia leaves, Walter returns with Rebecca to her home.

 Nina, initially doubtful that Olivia met Bell, recognizes the "great storm" phrase, and attempts to help Olivia in any way possible.
-As Olivia recounts the name of another cryogenics facility from Bell's note, she receives a text message from Charlie warning her that Nina is the shapeshifter.
+As Olivia recounts the name of another cryonics facility from Bell's note, she receives a text message from Charlie warning her that Nina is the shapeshifter.
 She leaves and regroups with Charlie, but in a side alley, is alerted by her phone that Massive Dynamic's analysis of the first device was completed, and reveals Charlie as the shapeshifter.
-Too late, Olivia realizes she has told Charlie the location of the cryogenics facility, and Charlie relays this to another agent.
+Too late, Olivia realizes she has told Charlie the location of the cryonics facility, and Charlie relays this to another agent.
 After a brief fight for her life, Olivia shoots and kills the shapeshifter.
 Broyles (Lance Reddick) helps to comfort Olivia that she had to kill the man she thought was Charlie.
 At the episode's conclusion, the head with Bell's symbol is reattached to the body of a shapeshifter.